 - Multi-Objective Programming

 As mentioned above, the project selection methods list is quite exhaustive.
 However, from pmp exam point of view it is not mandatory to know all the calculation steps of above methods.
 Moreover, pmp exam tests for the application aspects of only the few tools mentioned above.

 Project selection Methods Top 5 Criteria

 In fact, the most widely used project selection criteria is the economic model.
 Also, the other name for economic model for project selection is profitability model.
-Hence, in this post we will discuss only the most important and widely used project selection methods.
+Hence, in this post we will discuss only the following most important and widely used project selection methods.